jwlunsford/udacity_projects/item_catalog/README.md

 After the required dependencies are installed, run the web application using Flask.
 The following steps will explain how to create a local copy of the code and run Flask.

 1. Download and unzip, or Clone, the Item_Catalog project contents in this repository using Github online, or Git commands from a shell prompt.
-2. A client_secrets.json file is required to enable Login Authentication using Google Developer APIs.
-To create this file, go to [GoogleAIPs](https://console.developers.google.com) and create a new API Project as described in ["Using OAuth2.0 for Web Server Applications"](https://developers.google.com/api-client-library/python/auth/web-app).
-The client_secrets.json file will contain the client_id and client_secret for your newly created project.
-Store this file in your project directory.
+2. A CLIENT_SECRET and a CLIENT_ID are required to enable Google Login Authentication.
+To create these strings, go to [GoogleAIPs](https://console.developers.google.com), and create a new API Project as described in ["Using OAuth2.0 for Web Server Applications"](https://developers.google.com/api-client-library/python/auth/web-app).
+Paste the strings into the client_secrets.json file in the areas provided on Line 3 and Line 7 and save the changes.
+  * The CLIENT_SECRET also needs to be pasted in the area provided on Line 11 in the login.html file.
 3. Navigate to the root directory (item_catalog) where the files have been copied using a Terminal (i.e.; shell prompt).
 The command `dir` on windows or `cd` on OSX and Linux, are used to navigate to the directory.
 For example, using Mac OSX Terminal, you would type `cd /path/to/directory/here` to navigate to the local directory where the files were saved.
 4. Run the Flask server by typing the following into the Terminal (i.e.; shell) window. `python main.py`.